Select a language

 Red Hat customer accounts can have hundreds of associated users, and not all of those users need the same level of access to the various services that are available on cloud.redhat.com.
-This enables Organization Administrators to start managing user access to Insights and Cloud Management Services; additional roles and capabilities will be introduced in upcoming releases.
+This enables Organization Administrators to start managing user access to Insights; additional roles and capabilities will be introduced in upcoming releases.

 User access: An Additive Model

 User access is additive, meaning there are no ‘deny’ permissions.
 An individual user’s permitted access is determined by all roles that are assigned across all groups that a user is a member of.

 Org admins can assign permissions by adding or removing roles and users to/from a new or existing group that has been created by an org admin on the account.
 We have an example coming up.

 Group: A collection of users belonging to an account and provide the mapping of roles to users.
 Org admins can use groups to assign one or more roles to one or more users.

 Roles: A set of permissions that guard access to a given service (e.g. Compliance).